tedstreete/opi-api/doc/api-extensions.md

 a vendor or generically with a vendor.
 For example, exposing a limitation on the number of VFs a device should expose, is a limitation of a device.
 But all xPUs  limit the maximum number of VFs supported.
 So this limit may qualify as a generic limitation and doesn't belong in vendor specific extensions.
-On the other hand, if a vendor's product (say, an older generation of xPU) has a limitation on supporting VirtIO device emulation onf PF/VFs, then that would be a vendor (specifically vendor's product) specific limitation.
+On the other hand, if a vendor's product (say, an older generation of xPU) has a limitation on supporting VirtIO device emulation on PF/VFs, then that would be a vendor (specifically vendor's product) specific limitation.
 - Experimental feature: If the proposed extension is an experimental feature that a vendor wants to expose but it lacks general consensus that this is a generic feature.
 For example, providing deeper IO telemetry (e.g. IO completion time, read/write failure codes) seems generic enough, but can start as a vendor extension (in Status part of an object), and can make into OPI API as it gains more adoption/support.
-On the other hand, supporting a custom programmable compression algorithm is likely goin to be vendor specific feature.
+On the other hand, supporting a custom programmable compression algorithm is likely going to be vendor specific feature.
 - The boundaries on generic vs vendor specific extensions may look blur - there are some easy ones to fall on either side i.e. generic vs. vendor specific.
 The ones in the middle ground can start as vendor specific extensions making their way into